-The vertical tail from the fallen aircraft also happens to be the last F-16 Block 52 tail wing in Air Force inventory and will be a valuable asset if it is deemed able to return to the fleet
+The vertical stabilizer from the fallen aircraft also happens to be the last F-16 Block 52 tail wing in Air Force inventory and will be a valuable asset if it is deemed able to return to the fleet

-The Thunderbird F-16 that went down in Colorado last year had its vertical tail removed by Airmen from the 140th Wing, Colorado Air National Guard (COANG), on Mar.
+The Thunderbird F-16 that went down in Colorado last year had its vertical stabilizer removed by Airmen from the 140th Wing, Colorado Air National Guard (COANG), on Mar.
 14 at Peterson Air Force Base (AFB).

 The F-16 was transported to Peterson AFB after a Thunderbird flyover for the Air Force Academy graduation on Jun.
 2, 2016, during which, the pilot, Maj.
 Alex Turner, encountered a throttle malfunction and successfully ejected from the jet, avoiding any loss of life or damage to civilian property.